Key Marketing Strategies for Boosting Industrial Listing Visibility

 Soaring demand for industrial space is showing no signs of slowing down despite a range of market challenges intensified by inflation levels not seen in 40 years.
-While in-person shopping has moderated e-commerce growth in recent quarters — a trend also confirmed by Amazon’s announcement to temper its distribution network expansion — investor and tenant interest in well-positioned industrial stock remains elevated and new supply cannot keep up with demand.
+While in-person shopping has moderated e-commerce growth in recent quarters — a trend widely confirmed throughout 2022 by tempered expansion plans among industry giants — investor and tenant interest in well-positioned industrial stock continues to be elevated as vacancy remains tight.

-According to a recent CommercialEdge report, the average national rent climbed 4.9% year-over-year, to $6.57 as of June, while the U.S. industrial vacancy compressed to just 4.6%.
-With such tight competition surrounding industrial space for lease and for sale, listings should be promoted with a well-established marketing strategy that delivers the property’s unique selling points to the appropriate audience.
+According to the most recent CommercialEdge report, the average national rent climbed 6.9% year-over-year to $7.10 per square foot as of January 2023, while the U.S. industrial vacancy compressed to 4.0%.
+With ongoing competition surrounding industrial space for lease and for sale, listings should be promoted with a well-established marketing strategy that delivers the property’s unique selling points to the appropriate audience.

 Relevant Details to Consider

 Location should be highlighted immediately on a listing, as this information guides prospects in determining if the property is suitable for their operational requirements.
 To that end, interactive location maps are an important feature for highlighting the property’s proximity to:

 - Business corridors